GET IN TOUCH

 What happens if I ignore a lien notice from the Franchise Tax Board?

 Ignoring a California tax lien notice can have serious consequences.
-The lien allows the FTB to claim rights to your property, which may affect refinancing, selling real estate, or securing credit.
+The lien allows the FTB to claim rights to your real and personal property, which may affect refinancing, selling real estate, or securing credit.
 Continued inaction could lead to enforced collection measures such as wage garnishment, bank levies, or property seizure.
 In addition, interest and penalties continue to accrue, increasing the overall debt.
 Addressing the lien quickly is crucial to avoid escalating financial and legal problems.

 Will bankruptcy remove a California income tax lien?

 Filing bankruptcy may discharge certain income tax debts under strict conditions, but a tax lien from California usually survives bankruptcy.
 Even if the underlying 2011 tax debt is discharged, the lien remains attached to property you owned before filing.
 This means the FTB can still enforce its claim against that property.
-To fully resolve the lien, you’ll generally need to pay the debt, negotiate with the FTB, or seek lien release after bankruptcy proceedings.
+To fully resolve the lien, you will generally need to pay the debt, negotiate with the FTB, or seek lien release after bankruptcy proceedings.

 How do I check if a lien tied to my tax forms has been released?

-To verify the lien release, contact the California Franchise Tax Board directly or check your records with the county recorder’s office where the lien was filed.
-Once the debt is resolved, the FTB usually issues a “Certificate of Release of State Tax Lien” within about 30 days.
-For credit reporting purposes, you may also want to confirm with the major credit bureaus that the lien release has been appropriately updated.
+To verify the lien release, contact the California Franchise Tax Board directly or check your records with the county recorder's office where the lien was filed.
+Once the debt is resolved, the FTB will begin the release process once payment is posted and will issue a Certificate of Release of State Tax Lien.
+Because the FTB does not directly notify credit bureaus, you should also follow up with the major credit bureaus to confirm that the lien release has been appropriately updated in your credit report.

 Explore More Tax Return Resources